Lighting a Lavish Loo or Powder Room?

 Truly, in such a small room, regardless of colour and anything else going on, you really don’t need much light at all – so you can really go wild – let your freak flag fly!

-Of course, if this little room is doing double duty and providing the hair and makeup function as well, the lighting needs to take that into account.
+Of course, if this little room is doing double duty and providing the hair and makeup function as well, (the powder room) the lighting needs to take that into account.
 So, light from the mirror for the critical tasks in the room – makeup, hair styling, facial hair management – and job done.
 You only need light where you need to see.

 The smallest room in the house doesn’t have to be bland, there is so much design potential – and as we recently discovered – you can do a lot with a run down room with a bit of paint and imagination and change your day – every day – at least twice!